devtut/generate/docs/python/security-and-cryptography.md

 Many of the methods in `hashlib` will require you to pass values interpretable as buffers of bytes, rather than strings.
 This is the case for `hashlib.new().update()` as well as `hashlib.pbkdf2_hmac`.
 If you have a string, you can convert it to a byte buffer by prepending the character `b` to the start of the string:

 ```
-  "This is a string"
+  &quot;This is a string&quot;
- b"This is a buffer of bytes"
+ b&quot;This is a buffer of bytes&quot;

 ```